65536william/docspring-documentation/docs/guides/web-forms/index.md

 ### Set Submission Metadata

-> Submission metadata is included in API responses and webhook notifications, but is not included in the generated PDF.
+> Submission metadata is included in API responses and webhook notifications, but is not included in the generated PDF as the metadata is not inserted anywhere as a field value.

 `?metadata[<key>]=<value>`